irworkshop/fec2file/README.md

 Because there are some random names it's often easier to just grab this from the live ftp site and paste it into the manifest file.

 The zipfiles are downloaded into settings.PAPER\_ZIPDIR, which by default is zip/paper/

+### 2. Unzip the files

+`$ python unzip_filings.py`

+This just executes the unzip command using an old school os.system call, there's doubtless a better approach to this.